Growth share plan

 Growth shares are most commonly used by private companies, including start-up companies and private equity backed companies where there are substantial growth prospects.

-As growth shares require a new class of shares to be created, they will not generally be appropriate for use directly over shares in UK listed companies.
+As growth shares require a new class of shares to be created, they will not generally be appropriate for use by UK listed companies.
 However, growth shares may be created in a subsidiary of a listed company so that, subject to meeting performance targets or vesting conditions, the growth shares can be exchanged for shares in the listed company giving the employees a realisable asset.

 For private and listed companies alike, the ability to ring fence the existing value makes the dilutive impact on existing shareholders far less than using ‘normal’ ordinary shares.